Vibe Coding Crisis: Why AI Code Breaks

 Security holes nobody checked #

-A founder came to us after a penetration tester flagged 23 critical vulnerabilities in his app.
-His team had been running it in production for four months.
-They’d hashed user passwords, which was good.
+A founder came to us after a penetration tester flagged 23 critical vulnerabilities in his app, which had been running in production for three months at that point.
+The team had hashed user passwords, which was good.
 But nobody had added authentication to the API endpoints.
-The AI had built a login screen and left every other door wide open.
-A basic penetration test found that any logged-in user could read, edit, or delete another user’s account.
+The AI built a login screen and left every other door wide open, so any logged-in user could read or modify another user’s account by changing a number in the URL.

 Silent data corruption #

-A fintech founder couldn’t figure out why some customers were complaining about wrong transaction amounts.
-His dev team hadn’t noticed because the errors were tiny, fractions of a cent.
-The AI-generated code stored dollar amounts in a format that introduces tiny rounding errors on every calculation.
-Four months of financial records were subtly wrong.
+A fintech founder couldn’t figure out why customers were complaining about wrong transaction amounts.
+His dev team hadn’t noticed because the errors were tiny - fractions of a cent.
+The AI-generated code stored dollar amounts as floats, which produces rounding errors on every calculation, and after four months those fractions added up across thousands of transactions.
 The founder found out when a user filed a complaint with their bank.

 “Works on my machine” fragility #

-The app ran fine when one developer tested it on one browser with a small dataset.
-Then 500 real users showed up.
-Someone connected from a slow 3G network in rural Texas.
-A database query that used to return 10 rows started returning 10,000.
-Everything fell apart because nobody had run a load test, and nobody had set up monitoring.
-The AI wrote what the developer asked it to write, which was a demo.
+The app ran fine when one developer tested it on a fast laptop with five seed users.
+Then 500 real users showed up, and a customer on T-Mobile rural-coverage hit a paginated dashboard that loaded everything in one query.
+The query that used to return 10 rows started returning 10,000, the database fell over, and the load tests nobody had written would have caught it weeks earlier.
+The AI wrote exactly what the developer asked for, which turned out to be a demo.

 How to spot vibe code in your codebase #